Justin-Data/SQL-Retail-Sales-Data-Exploration/README.md

 # SQL-Sales-Data-Exploration
+Project brief:

-Upon selecting a dataset from Kaggle and researching common metrics used in the retail industry, a list of questions were developed to guide my data exploration in SQL.
+Upon selecting a dataset from Tableau and researching common metrics used in the retail industry, a list of questions were developed to guide data exploration in SQL.
+After utilizing a range of queries to investigate the data, Tableau was then used to visualize various findings and develop a dashboard.

 # Questions
 1) ~